Uncle Tobys Super Series: 1989-1994: Cereal wars and Trevor Hendy's domination

-By now both the series and Trevor Hendy were becoming more and more well known.
+By now both the series and Trevor Hendy were becoming more well known.
 Hendy had won every series and had also won the Australian Championships in the same years.
-In the Australian Championships both the Uncle Tobys and Nutri-Grain competitors would compete together and the fact that Hendy had beaten all-commers left no doubt in the public's mind that he was clearly the best Iron Man in Australia.
+In the Australian Championships both the Uncle Tobys and Nutri-Grain competitors would compete together; the fact that Hendy had beaten all-commers left no doubt in the public's mind that he was clearly the best Iron Man in Australia.

 1992/93 saw 5 races with 5 different winners before an epic final at Manly featuring 3 contenders for overall series victory.
 Guy Andrews had finished second to Hendy for the previous 2 years and when it came time for the final race both himself and Sean Kenny were on equal points with Hendy meaning the winner of the final race would win the series.
 Hendy had a disappointing race and was not in contention however Andrews and Kenny staged one of the most memorable battles in Iron Man history.
 Andrews initially led the race and Kenny began to close the gap eventually catching up to Andrews before a final sprint finish with Andrews then prevailing to take series victory.

-If Trevor Hendy's desire to win had been absent in the 1992/93 season, his hunger certainly returned in 1993/94.
-Over the 7 race series, Hendy won 5 races and finished second twice.
+Over the 7 race series in 1993/94, Hendy won 5 races and finished second twice.
 The season also saw the return of crowd favourite Craig Riddington who had missed the previous year with a blood clot in his arm.